-For the remaining third of Tourette’s sufferers, symptoms will continue after 10 years, but they generally reduce in severity with age.
+For the remaining third, symptoms will continue after 10 years, but they generally reduce in severity with age.
 This will reduce a person’s need for therapy and medication, and there is still the possibility that, over time, the symptoms will completely disappear.

 Self-help tips for managing tics

-There are a number of self-helps tips available to manage with Tourette’s tics.
+There are a number of self-help tips available to manage Tourette’s tics.
 These should not be used as a substitute for advice from a medical professional, but they might make living with Tourette’s syndrome easier.
 These tips include:

-- Avoid stress - Try to avoid situations that contribute towards stress.
+- try to avoid situations that contribute to stress

 Whilst there are no rules or regulations regarding the level of training and experience a counsellor dealing with Tourette's syndrome needs, we do recommend that you check your therapist is experienced in the area for which you are seeking help.
 The NHS recommends behavioural therapy to help those with Tourette's syndrome.